 - Practice deep breathing

 - Join a support group

-If your visual symptoms don’t improve, contact Switalski Eye Care in Plano for an appointment.
+If your visual symptoms don’t improve, contact Switalski Eye Care in East Plano for an appointment.

 - A: In recent years, the amount of time people spend in front of the screen has increased dramatically.
 Prolonged screen time and digital device usage can lead to a condition called ‘digital eye strain’, which typically causes blurry vision, eye strain, headaches, dry eyes, and neck and shoulder pain.
 Digital eye strain can worsen visual stress, so try to limit your screen time as much as possible.